DjaPy/15_midnighters/README.md

 **Or if there aren't night owls:**

 ```
-All users aren't night owls!
+All users sleep at night!
 ```